Last Updated on: 1st October 2023, 08:50 am

 Most commonly, you’ll see tuna in sunflower oil or tuna in olive oil.
 These cans will be cheaper than spring water tuna but shouldn’t be offered to hermit crabs.

-Sodium and additives are a major concern when offering canned tuna to hermit crabs.
+Sodium and additives are a significant concern when offering canned tuna to hermit crabs.

 Tuna in Tomato Sauce